cea-hpc/modules/doc/source/module.rst

  If set to ``0``, the output generated by module command is kept on stderr and not redirected to stdout channel.

- This configuration is defined in the following order of preference:
- :option:`--redirect` or :option:`--no-redirect` command line switches, then :envvar:`MODULES_REDIRECT_OUTPUT` environment variable, then the default set in :file:`modulecmd.tcl` script configuration.
-Which means :envvar:`MODULES_REDIRECT_OUTPUT` overrides default configuration.
- :option:`--redirect` or :option:`--no-redirect` command line switches
- override every other configuration.
+ This environment variable value supersedes the default value set in the :mconfig:`redirect_output` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The :option:`--redirect` and :option:`--no-redirect` command line switches override this environment variable.

  .. only:: html